 This post might contain affiliate links.
 More details here.

 The most famous, and the main road in Iceland is a Ring Road, called Route 1.
 It stretches for 1300 km and surrounds the whole island.
 While it is great to take a ring road trip and it is possible to drive the whole Ring Road in 7 days, there is much more to see in Iceland, than it.
-Your time can be better spend discovering truly astonishing Icelandic attractions rather than swallow more and more kilometres trying to see something from the car window.
+Your time can be better spend discovering truly astonishing Icelandic attractions rather than driving around Iceland swallowing more and more kilometers trying to see something from the car window.

 After we booked our tickets and started planning a trip to Iceland, we quickly realized, that a week is not enough for that big island.
 We decided, there’s no point of driving around the whole island in the Ring Road.
 It would take us at least 4-5h driving a day, without going out of the main road to see other places in between.

 We wanted to experience places, to touch them and feel, not only see from behind the car windows.
 So we decided to rent a car and focus on a road trip only on the south part of the country – which was a really good decision!
 And now we have a reason to come back for more 🙂

 Our 1 week in Iceland concentrated on the south and east part of the country.
 The itinerary is filled with the unlimited Icelandic beauty, letting you explore the best of Icelandic sights, as well as Iceland off the beaten path.

 Touring Iceland by car is usually the best way to see Iceland and what it has to offer.
 We visited Iceland in August, which is a great season for driving.
 You don’t need winter tires as there is no ice and a small 2WD car is enough for normal roads.
 Since we had only a week, we decided, that most of the places, that we wanted to visit are accessible by 2WD car.
 Iceland roads are generally good unless you turn off into the smaller “F” roads where you need a 4WD.